Having a clear definition of your Ideal Customer is one of the most important things you can do for your business.

 Okay, so here’s the breakdown of the Framework, starting with the baseline characteristics.

-- They have a problem they need solved / opportunity to take advantage of
+- They have a problem they need to have solved or an opportunity to take advantage of

-- The problem / opportunity is acute … there’s a sense of urgency you can take advantage of
+- The problem or opportunity is acute … there’s a sense of urgency you can take advantage of

 - They’re ready to solve that problem by taking action